lightningboltemoji/open-in/README.md

 ## Credits

 Nothing about this is original.
+This is just meant to combine the best pieces of the existing methods that are floating around.

 * [Sankra/OpenFolderInVSCode](https://github.com/Sankra/OpenFolderInVSCode)
 * [idleberg's gist](https://gist.github.com/idleberg/bc65021a736e9139e3e31f7f2c761d5d)